Influence of Ferromagnetic Interlayer Exchange Coupling on Current-induced Magnetization Switching and Dzyaloshinskii-Moriya Interaction in Co/Pt/Co Multilayer System: Results and Discussion

 \subsection{Domain mechanism of multilevel switching}

-We qualitatively explain the observed CIMS loops in terms of magnetic domains in microstrips of the Hall-bar devices.
+We qualitatively explain the observed CIMS loops in terms of magnetic domains in microstrips of Hall-bar devices.
 For this purpose, selected Hall-bars from each region of Pt thickness were imaged with p-MOKE while the $H_\mathrm{x}$ field was applied.
+The resistance $R_{\mathrm{xy}}$ vs. $H_{\mathrm{x}}$ represents the reversal magnetization process by blue loops (Fig.\ref{fig:moke_pictures} a,b).
 It enabled us to relate the change of magnetic domain structure with the resistance level measured during CIMS.
 Firstly, the magnetization of each Hall bar was saturated with $H_\mathrm{z}$ field to the lowest resistance state, indicated by A and E in Figs.\ref{fig:moke_pictures}(a) and (b), respectively.
-Therefore, it was possible to assign images of the domain structure to the corresponding resistances on the current switching loops, as shown in Figs.\ref{fig:moke_pictures}(a) and (b).
+Therefore, it was possible to assign images of the domain structure to the corresponding resistances in the current switching loops, as shown in Figs.\ref{fig:moke_pictures}(a) and (b).

-We also repeated this procedure for the perpendicular field $H_\mathrm{z}$ and in this case the magnetization reversal was performed by a single-domain wall motion.
+We also repeated this procedure for the perpendicular field $H_\mathrm{z}$ and in this case the magnetization reversal was performed by a single-domain wall motion, represented by a rectangular AHE loop (not shown).

-We observed a very fine-grained domain structure (Fig.\ref{fig:moke_pictures}(a) A-D) for the Hall bar with thickness $t_{\mathrm{Pt}} = 1.36$ nm (region II) at $H$=0 ($j$=0).
+The p-MOKE images reveal that the resistances within the CIMS loops correspond to a very fine-grained domain structure (Fig.\ref{fig:moke_pictures}(a) A-D) in the Hall bar with thickness $t_{\mathrm{Pt}} = 1.36$ nm (region II) in the remanence state $H$=0 ($j$=0).
 When current-induced SOT switches the magnetization, a number of domains change their state to the opposite.
 The new distribution of magnetic domains results in an intermediate state (yellow dots B and C) placed between the two extremes marked in Fig.\ref{fig:moke_pictures}(a) with letters A and D. This transition of magnetic domains can be observed as a change in the gray color level of elements marked A and B (or C and D) in Fig.\ref{fig:moke_pictures}(a).
 The smooth shape of the CIMS loops in this region confirms the fine-grained magnetic domain switching mechanism.

 The opposite behavior occurs in the region IV element with a Pt thickness of $3.57$ nm, where we observed a complete magnetization reversal driven by a current-induced domain-wall motion.
-Such behavior demonstrates itself as a perfectly rectangular shape of the CIMS loops with only two stable resistance states for both directions of the magnetic field (+$H_\mathrm{x}$ and -$H_\mathrm{x}$) (Fig.\ref{fig:moke_pictures}b)
+This behavior demonstrates itself as a perfectly rectangular shape of the CIMS loops with only two stable resistance states for both directions of the magnetic field (+$H_\mathrm{x}$ and -$H_\mathrm{x}$) (Fig.\ref{fig:moke_pictures}(b)